 What you are getting

-The download includes the modern version of the Lord’s Prayer.
-There are three different writing levels included in the Lord’s Prayer Copywork.
-For the youngest students in Kindergarten-2nd grade there is Primary Ruled lines.
+The download includes the Modern version of the Lord’s Prayer in three different writing formats.
+The first is Primary ruled lines.
+This is good for the youngest students and for any students writing challenges such as dysgraphia.
 Each line of the Prayer is followed by a blank line to write on.
 If you are familiar with Handwriting Without Tears they use this format, and my kids feel less overwhelmed practicing this way.
 For older elementary students there are cursive pages set up in the same format as the younger students.
 The third and final level is a page with the Lord’s Prayer followed by lines below to copy.
 My 6th grader used this one and wrote in cursive by choice.